langur

 string literals

-There are 3 forms of string literals (more if you count interpolated strings and block quotes).
+There are 3 forms of string literals (more if you count block quotes).

-The q and Q forms allow newlines within the quote.
+The qs and QS forms allow newlines within the quote.

 quote marks

-The q and Q forms allow other quote marks to be used.
+The qs and QS forms allow other quote marks to be used.
 Valid quote mark pairs are shown below.

 string/regex modifiers